 Log in to Oracle Cloud:Access your Oracle Cloud account and navigate to the Application Console.

-Locate Your Oracle Fusion Instance:For a CRM application instance, find the Service Environment URL (e.g.,
+Copy Your Oracle Fusion Instance:For the application instance, find the Service Environment URL (e.g.

 ).